Andrea/andrea.github.io/_posts/2014-05-10-why-fsharp.markdown

 {% endhighlight %}

 ## Discriminated Unions

 This is another f# type.
+I think an example will speak for itself.

 {% highlight FSharp lineos %}